Big Brother (British TV series) series 7: Broadcasts

 Davina McCall hosted the main eviction show, as well as the live launch and finale.
 She would also host the main Channel 4 show on other nights, that may involve a twist or a new housemate arriving.
 The nightly highlight shows were once again narrated by Marcus Bentley.
 This was the last series to feature a highlights show the night after the finale, showing the housemates last day in the house.

 Dermot O'Leary returned as host of Big Brother's Little Brother on Channel 4, he also hosted Big Brother's Big Brain, a new psychology show broadcast late on Monday nights on Channel 4, usually after the main show.

 For the first time since BB launched, live action was available exclusively online, with paid subscription, through the official Channel 4 website; Channel 4 claimed that the decision to cease any live streaming to terrestrial, cable or satellite channels, was as a direct result of the public outrage which followed the "Fight Night" incident in last years show, however many fans were of the belief that this was simply Channel 4 and programme makers Endemol 'cashing in'.

 Diary Room Uncut returned and was extended to one hour and broadcast on Saturday nights, as well as a half hour segment on Monday nights.

-Russell Brand returned for Big Brother's Big Mouth in a new late-night time slot, straight after the Channel 4 show, it had previously obtained this slot during the previous celebrity series.
-The show contained a much more adult theme due to the new time slot.
+Russell Brand returned for Big Brother's Big Mouth in a new late-night time slot, straight after the Channel 4 show, having previously obtained this slot during the previous celebrity series.
+As a result of the time slot, the show had a more adult theme.
 It was broadcast Tuesday to Friday.